Sumner, Mississippi: Notable people

-World-renowned color photographer William Eggleston grew up on a plantation in Sumner.

 Education

 The Town of Sumner is served by the West Tallahatchie School District.
 R. H. Bearden Elementary School and West Tallahatchie High School are the zoned schools.

 Prior to 1988 Sumner Elementary School was elementary school for the Sumner and Webb areas and West District Middle School was the area middle school.
 In 1988 West District Middle became a grade 3-8 school while Sumner Elementary was redesignated for Kindergarten through grade 2 only.

 Coahoma Community College is the designated community college.